the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 ## Beyond Notebooks...

 **JupyterLab** is installed into your containerized repo by default.
-You can access by changing the URL you visit to:
+You can access the environment by changing the URL you visit to:

 > **https://mybinder.org/v2/gh/your-username/my-first-binder/master?urlpath=lab**

+**N.B.:** We've already seen how the `?filepath=` argument can link to a specific file.

 Here you can access:
 * Notebooks